 After a private twilight viewing of the house, and canapes on the verandah overlooking the harbourside pleasure gardens, delegates proceeded to the Vaucluse House Tearooms for a banquet inspired by Catherine Dickens’s menus published in What shall we have for dinner? (see below).

-Keith Higginson, executive chef at The Fresh Collective and the team from Vaucluse House Tearooms oversaw the menu, which was redolent with flavours of the Dicken’s era, but served in a more contemporary style.
-The canapes represented the first course according to the dining style of the day, a la Francaise.
+Vaucluse House Tearooms executive chef and The Fresh Collective team oversaw the menu, which was redolent with flavours of the Dickens’ era, but served in a more contemporary style.
+The canapes – asparagus soup, pickled salmon and roast beef and Yorkshire pudding –represented the first course according to the dining style of the day, a la Francaise.
 The main and sweet ‘pudding’ courses (which may have been presented on the table all at once back in the day) were the prestigious saddle of lamb, de-boned, tail removed and stuffed for this occasion, followed by individual cabinet puddings laced with plums soaked in liqueur.

 ‘Toasted cheese’ was Dickens’ favourite way to conclude a meal, and appears in 27 menus in Catherine’s book, albeit family meals rather than more sophisticated social banquets.
 According to Dickens’ eldest son Charley: